-First Semester M.Ed.
-Degree Examination for Affiliated Colleges
+First Semester M.Ed Degree Examination for Affiliated Colleges

-ES-3: ADVANCED EDUCATIONAL TECHNOLOGY
+MODEL QUESTION PAPER ES-4: EDUCATIONAL TECHNOLOGY

-Time : 3 hours
+Time: 3 hours MM:

 - 1. Discuss the role of ICT in education of pupils with diverse needs with special reference to visually and hearing impaired. - 2.
 Explain Bale's Interaction Process Analysis. - 3.
 What is e-learning?
 Explain Dick and Carey Model of Instructional Design. - 4.
-Discuss briefly the ethical issues involved in the application of information technology.
+Bb